trunghng/trunghng.github.io/_posts/2021-11-22-bayesian-optimization.md

 \end{equation}
 is positive definite for any set $\left\\{x_i\right\\}\_{i=1}^N$, the kernel $\kappa$ is called a **Mercer kernel**, or **positive definite kernel**.

+The importance of Mercer kernels is the following reusult, which is known as  **Mercer's theorem**.
 If the Gram matrix is positive definite, we can compute an eigenvector decomposition of it as
 \begin{equation}
 \mathbf{K}=\mathbf{U}^T\mathbf{\Lambda}\mathbf{U},
 \end{equation}